Mani23007/EXP-5/README.md

 # EXP-5
-EXP.
+## EXP.
 NO. 5.
 ZENER DIODE CHARACTERISTICS AND ZENER AS VOLTAGE REGULATOR

-AIM
+## AIM:
-.
 To find the Zener Break down voltage regulation condition.

-APPARATUS:
+## APPARATUS:

 S.No	Name of the Apparatus	Range	Quantity
 1	Zener Diode (IN 4735A)		1